 Committee on Nominations

-The Committee on Nominations shall consist of at least five members whose duty is shall be to nominate candidates for the offices of President-Elect, Treasurer, Vice-President of Public Policy, Directors and Chairman of the House of Delegates.
+The Committee on Nominations shall consist of at least five members whose duty is shall be to nominate candidates for the offices of President-Elect, Treasurer, Directors and Chairperson of the House of Delegates.

-The Chair of the Committee on Nominations is the Immediate Past President
+The Chair of the Committee on Nominations is the Past President immediately completing the Presidential offices.

+The members of the Nominations will come from the pool of Past Presidents starting with the five most recent Past Presidents and at least two other Council members.
+The presidential officers or current board members will not be members of this committee.
+The Chairperson of the House of Delegates will be a non-voting Ex-Officio member of this committee.

 The report of the Committee on Nominations shall be presented to the House of Delegates

-Nominations for officers, Directors or Chairman of the House of Delegates may not be made from the floor.
+Nominations for officers, Directors or Chairperson of the House of Delegates may not be made from the floor.

 Committee on Resolutions